Skip to content

 Employer Obligations

-In all cases, all your employees are entitled to a 20-minute break for every six hours worked.
+In all cases, your employees are entitled to a 20-minute break for every six hours worked.
 There are also rules about set breaks between shifts.

 Key Takeaways